MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-connector-groups.md

 ### Multi-forest – different connector groups for each forest

-Single-sign-on capabilities are commonly achieved using Kerberos Constrained Delegation (KCD).
+Single-sign-on is commonly achieved using Kerberos Constrained Delegation (KCD).
 The connector’s machines are joined to a domain that can delegate the users to the application.
 KCD supports cross-forest capabilities.
-But for companies who have distinct multi-forest environments with no trust between them, a single connector cannot be used for all forests.
+But for companies who have distinct multi-forest environments with no trust between them, a single connector can't be used for all forests.
 Instead, specific connectors are deployed per forest, and set to serve applications that are published to serve only the users of that specific forest.
 Each connector group represents a different forest.
 While the tenant and most of the experience is unified for all forests, users can be assigned to their forest applications using Microsoft Entra groups.

 ### Disaster Recovery sites

 There are two approaches to consider for disaster recovery (DR) sites:

-* Your DR site is built in active-active mode where it is exactly like the main site.
+* Your DR site is built in active-active mode where it's exactly like the main site.
 The site also has the same networking and Active Directory (AD) settings.
 You can create the connectors on the DR site in the same connector group as the main site.
 Microsoft Entra ID detects failovers for you.
 * Your DR site is separate from the main site.
 You create a different connector group in the DR site.
 You either have backup applications, or manually divert existing application to the DR connector group as needed.

 ### Serve multiple companies from a single tenant